Mind Control. A Powerful Technique That Limits Creativity, Freedom, And Happiness.

 As proof of this, the secret guide book for JW Elders says that Elders are to act 'decisively' when they detect symptoms of 'spiritual unsteadiness' and 'fatigue'.
 This would include:

 Missing congregation meetings

 Being critical of Elders and the organization, etc

 Anyone can get disfellowshipped from the Watchtower, - even those who are 'anointed' by God to go to heaven.
 (The 144000) Yes that's right.
-The WT can veto God's top picks!
+The Watchtower can veto God's top picks!

 Anointed Member of the 144,000 Gets Disfellowshipped.